doniyor2109/redux-lightweight/README.md

 # redux-lightweight

-This library allows you to write your action types, action creators and reducer in one place.
+This library generates actions, action types and reducers for you.
+It uses class as a sytactic sugar for generating actions and reducers.

 [![](https://img.shields.io/npm/v/redux-lightweight.svg)](https://www.npmjs.com/package/redux-lightweight)